 All sessions are by appointment only.
 This helps us manage attendance numbers and follow social distancing requirements.

-- People aged from 6 months old to 5 years old.
+- aged 6 months to less than 5 years old

-- Aboriginal and Torres Strait Islander peoples aged 6 months and older.
+- An Aboriginal and Torres Strait Islander person that is 6 months old or older

-- People aged 6 months and older with medical conditions that put them at a higher risk of severe influenza and its complications.
+- 6 months old or older, with a medical condition that puts you at a higher risk of severe influenza and its complications

 If you don’t qualify for a free flu vaccine, you can still go to one of our immunisation sessions and pay for one.
 The cost is $25 per person.